Bridgerton: Season 3

-News publications, charities, disabled influencers and fans picked-up on the incidental disability portrayal in the first half of Season 3.
+News publications, charities, disabled influencers and fans picked up on the incidental disability portrayal in the first half of Season 3.

+Season 4

+The fourth season received positive reviews.
+On Rotten Tomatoes, 81% of 58 critics' reviews are positive.
+The website's critics consensus states, "Taking a page out of a fairytale, Bridgerton season four excels at selling a fantasy that, no matter how predictable, is as sweet, steamy, and engrossing as ever."
+Metacritic gave the season a weighted average score of 65 out of 100 based on 23 critics, indicating "generally favorable" reviews.

 Audience viewership

+Season 1

-On January 27, 2021, Netflix announced that 82 million households have watched at least two minutes of the season amounting to 625 million hours viewed.
+On January 27, 2021, Netflix announced that 82 million households had watched at least two minutes of the first season, amounting to 625 million hours viewed.
 It was the most-watched original series launch on the service at the time of its premiere, prior to being surpassed by Squid Game in October 2021.
-Caroline Framke of Variety attributed this huge viewership to "the perfect storm of a perfectly timed premiere (Christmas Day of 2020), providing silly and sexy entertainment after the first terrible year of COVID."
+Caroline Framke of Variety attributed this huge viewership to "the perfect storm of a perfectly timed premiere (Christmas Day of 2020), providing silly and sexy entertainment after the first terrible year of COVID".

+Season 2

 Season 2 premiered on March 25, 2022, and debuted number one in 92 countries on the platform.
 It was also the most viewed show on United States television screens for three weeks per Nielsen Media Research.
 Season 2 amassed 193 million viewing hours in its opening weekend, the highest opening for any English-language Netflix series at the time.
 It also broke the record for most viewed English-language series in a single week at that time, with 251.74 million viewing hours from March 28 to April 3.
 The first season also re-entered Netflix's top ten in second place.
 By April 19, Bridgertons second season had overtaken its predecessor as the most watched English-language television series on Netflix at the time with 627.11 million hours viewed since its March 25, 2022, launch.
 This viewing numbers went up to 656.16 million by the 28-day mark.

 Nielsen Media Research, analyzing the 2.55 billion minutes viewed on United States television screens in the first three days of season 2's availability (double all others across streamers for the week of March 21), characterized Bridgertons audience as "diverse and broad".
 The firm found one third of viewers to be Hispanic or African American and an even split in popularity across the 18–34, 35–49, and 50–64 age groups at 25% each.
 The only exception was gender parity, with 76% of the audience reported to be female.
 It added 3.2 billion minutes viewed in its second week on top of the chart.
 It topped the chart for a third week with 1.6 billion minutes viewed.